Sebastianhju/Runeterra-5e/Rules/Downtime.md

 **Resources.** Conducting research requires at least 50 gp spent on materials, bribes, gifts, and other expenses.

 **Resolution.** The character declares the focus of the research — a specific person, place, or thing.
-After one workweek, the character makes an Intelligence check with a +1 bonus per 50 gp spent beyond the initial 50 gp, to a maximum of +6.
+After the downtime bulk, the character makes an Intelligence check with a +1 bonus per 50 gp spent beyond the initial 50 gp, to a maximum of +6.
 Determine how much lore a character learns using the Research Outcomes table.

 **Research Outcomes**
 |Check Total|	Outcome|